GilesLuo/DTRGym/README.md

 These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites
-+ Python 3.10: The project is developed using Python 3.10.
-It is recommended to use the same version to avoid compatibility issues.
++ Python 3.11+: The project is developed using Python 3.11.
+It is recommended to use the same or higher version to avoid compatibility issues.

 ### Installing
 1. Clone the repository